-Players take turns rolling and adding coins.
-The winner is the first player to reach exactly one dollar.
+Players take turns rolling the die and adding coins.
+The winner becomes the first player to reach exactly one dollar.
 If taking a coin would put the player over a dollar, the player loses the turn.
-Once the kids master the game, you can change final amount to odd amounts, like $2.17.
+Once the kids master the game, you can change the winning amount to odd amounts, like $2.17.

 04Hide and Seek

-This game is also modifiable depending on children's ages and counting levels.
+You can modify this game depending on children's ages and counting levels.
 Parents hide coins, real or pretend, around the house.
 Children are then set loose to find as many coins as they can.
 Pennies can be used for younger children and the rest of the coins can be added in for older kids.
-When all the coins have been found, players count up their totals.
-The player will the highest total is the winner.

 Kids love to play money games, and it's a great way to help them learn while having fun.